Transferring from Penn Highlands to another College

 Saint Joseph’s University, in partnership with Pennsylvania Highlands Community College, offers a 10% tuition reduction for students accepted into SJU's online Bachelors Degree completion program (BS in Professional and Liberal Studies).
 The online BS PLS program allows a student to transfer up to 75 credits to finish their Bachelors degree in a flexible, online format.
 There are two concentration tracks that are offered.
 Organizational Development and Leadership will allow a student to develop marketable skills in leadership and organizational dynamics.
 The second concentration offered is Autism Studies which consists of six courses approved by the BACB (Behavior Analyst Certification Board).
 This allows a student to learn the theories, techniques, treatments and therapies of autism.
 Click here for more information.

 Pennsylvania's Public School Code of 1949 requires the colleges and universities that participate in the commonwealth's Statewide College Credit Transfer System to develop agreements that will allow students to transfer full Associate of Arts (AA) and Associate of Science (AS) degrees into parallel bachelor degree programs at the participating institutions with junior standing.
-Students completing the Business Administration AS, Communications Studies AA, the Computer Science AS, the Criminal Justice AS, the Early Childhood Education AA, or the Psychology AA will be able to transfer the equivalent of the first two years of a bachelor’s degree to any one of the fourteen four-year universities in the Pennsylvania State System of Higher Education and complete the remainder of their degree program in just two more years of full-time study.
+Students completing the Business Administration AS, the Computer Science AS, the Criminal Justice AS, the Early Childhood Education AA, the Environmental Science AS, or the Psychology AA will be able to transfer the equivalent of the first two years of a bachelor’s degree to any one of the fourteen four-year universities in the Pennsylvania State System of Higher Education and complete the remainder of their degree program in just two more years of full-time study.
 Click here to learn more.

-PA State-Related Institutions (General Education Credits
+PA State-Related Institutions (General Education Credits)

 To assist students as they prepare to transfer, each state-related institution has identified at least 30 credits from the Transfer Credit Framework that will transfer and count toward the general education requirements for most majors at their institutions.
 Courses listed in the Transfer Credit Framework represent the type of coursework that is generally completed during the first and second year of a bachelor degree program.
 These courses are good choices for students who are undecided about the major they wish to pursue or the institution where they plan to transfer.
 Click here to learn more.